 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-Art and Architecture in Video, an online streaming film collection, delivers over 500 hours of documentaries and interviews illustrating the theory and practice of a variety of art forms and providing the context necessary for critical analysis.
-The collection spans period and region, including coverage of the Renaissance, Neoclassicism, Romanticism, Modern, and Contemporary art.
-In addition to art history and theory, the collection addresses applied topics such as architectural and graphic design.
+An online streaming film collection that includes documentaries and interviews illustrating the theory and practice of a variety of art forms and providing the context necessary for critical analysis.
+It addresses art history and theory as well as applied topics such as graphic design.

-The Artstor Digital Library is an image database featuring an unparalleled range of images from some of the world's leading museums, photo archives, scholars, and artists in one easily-navigated repository.
-It is the The most comprehensive image resource available for educational and scholarly use, with many rare and important collections available nowhere else.
+Features images from some of the world's leading museums, photo archives, scholars, and artists.
+It is a comprehensive image resource available for educational and scholarly use, with many rare and important collections available nowhere else.

-Environmental Studies in Video will contain 500 hours of film covering all realms of environmental studies, particularly ethics, policy, economics, law, sociology, planning, and environmental science.
-The collection addresses specific topics including alternative energy, pollution control, eco-design, sustainability, farming and agriculture, the food industry, LEED certification, waste issues, and climate change.
+Covers all realms of environmental studies, particularly ethics, policy, economics, law, sociology, planning, and environmental science.
+Topics include alternative energy, pollution control, eco-design, sustainability, farming and agriculture, waste issues, and climate change.

 GreenFILE is multidisciplinary by nature and draws on the connections between the environment and a variety of disciplines such as agriculture, education, law, health and technology.
 Subjects covered include global climate change, green building, pollution, recycling, renewable energy, and sustainable agriculture.